bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 Next, our goal is to create 3 more Actions for logout:

-1. `logout` - dispatched when user clicks on a logout button
+1. `logout` - Dispatched when user clicks on a logout button
     - type: `[Dashboard Page] Logout`
-2. `logoutSuccess` - dispatched by an Effect when the user has successfully logged out
+2. `logoutSuccess` - Dispatched by an Effect when the user has successfully logged out
     - type: `[Login API] Logout Success`
-3. `logoutFailure` - dispatched by an Effect when user logout attempt fails
+3. `logoutFailure` - Dispatched by an Effect when user logout attempt fails
     - type: `[Login API] Logout Failure`
     - props: `{ errorMsg: string }`